avaleros/ansible_mikrotik/README.md

 `sudo adduser ansible`

+## Create ssh key
+`ssh-keygen -t rsa -b 2048 -m PEM`

 ## Create user on Mikrotik

 `/user add name=ansible password=**** group=full disabled=no`

-## Create ssh key
-`ssh-keygen -t rsa -b 2048 -m PEM`

-Then, we need to import the key to Mikrotik on /system/users
+Then, we need to import the public key to Mikrotik on /system/users

+## Edit /etc/ansible/hosts file
+Now, we need to add our mikrotik devices.
+Create a list [*here*] and add the ipaddress of devices.
+Add variables.
+I prefed create one variable for each list created.
+We need:

+[*list*:vars]
+ansible_user = ansible
+ansible_network_os = routeros
+ansible_connection = network_cli
+ansible_port=*22*
+gather_factes=false

+Save and exit from file.

+## Create the playbook
+Create a file.yml with the name of the task.
+You can git my personal tasks.

+## Run it!
+`ansible-playbook -i hosts Mikrotik_Backup.yml -vvv`